Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Spatial-temporal saliency detection model

+where the temporal change features, $C_t^c$, are obtained by weighting the input features, $TC_{t}^c$, from frame $t$, with the temporal saliency intensity.
+The minimum saliency intensity is set to 1.
+This means that if the saliency intensity exceeds 1, it will be superimposed after 5 TC layers.
+Otherwise, it will remain 1, with no change to the input features.
+After applying LDC and RS, the resulting features are passed as input to the next TC module.

-With multiple TC modules, we can efficiently capture the temporal information between the mapping tiles, and then we obtain the temporal salient features $F_T$ by decoding using MLP, US and FC layer.
+With multiple TC modules, we can efficiently capture the temporal information between the mapping 3D blocks, and subsequently obtain the temporal salient features, $F_T$, by decoding through MLP, US, and FC layers.